Variable-Value/Variable-Value.github.io/README.md

-# The Variable-Value approach to Programming
-# And The TrueJ Project
+# The Variable-Value approach to Programming <br> And The TrueJ Project

 The TrueJ programming language is a Java-like language that is being developed to serve as an example of Variable-Value programming.
 The code repository is at
 <br> <https://github.com/Variable-Value/TrueJ>